SanPen/GridCal/doc/rst_source/theory/topology_processing.rst

 The islands variable is a list of vectors, each of which contains the indices of the buses of an island.
 Now, for every island we need to slice the data, so let's proceed to step 3.

+Ofcourse, each island must have a voltage source (i.e. a slack node) otherwise there is no way the island is powered and it will be in blackout.

 3 Segment the circuit into islands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^